Bot Only Euro: la soluzione per accettare pagamenti in crypto senza impatti fiscali

 OTC Desk: what it is and how it works

-Even if OTC transactions take place outside a regulated market, they are still subject to the general financial regulations in force in their country.
+Although OTC transactions occur outside regulated markets, they are still subject to prevailing financial regulations within the respective jurisdiction.

 The advantages of OTC in the crypto market

-In the case of the crypto market, OTC trading has particular advantages.
-These mainly concern liquidity.
+In the crypto market, OTC trading has specific benefits, particularly regarding liquidity.

-Trading such figures on an exchange, in fact, can bring disadvantages to both the trader and the rest of the market participants.
+Trading such large volumes on an exchange can lead to challenges for both the trader and the broader market participants.

-Young Platform’s OTC service is aimed at all investors or entrepreneurs who want to buy or sell large quantities of cryptocurrencies.
+Young Platform’s OTC service caters to investors and businesses looking to buy or sell significant amounts of cryptocurrency.

 How does an OTC transaction work?

-• Our OTC Desk will propose a price and the hypothetical countervalue you will receive.
-The offer lasts for one minute, within which you can accept or decline and wait for a new proposal;
+• Get a quote: The OTC desk will provide a price and the estimated value you’ll receive.
+The offer is valid for one minute, during which you can accept or decline and await a new quote.

-• As soon as you accept a price, the order will be set and the corresponding amount will be credited to your Young Platform account.
+• Execute the order: Once you accept a price, the order is processed, and the corresponding amount is credited to your Young Platform account.

 Contact us now to execute an OTC transaction at [email protected]